vikranth1000/tutorials/notes.startup_admin_guide/docs/tools.EOS.md

   - Persons who consistently excels at a clearly defined, necessary job in the organization
 - When the company has 100% of the Right people in the Right seats
-  - work is done more efficiently
+  - Work is done more efficiently
   - There are fewer fires to put out
   - Mistakes are rare
   - Communication is better
   - The Company is truly a great place to work

-* The right people
+* The Right People
 - The "right people" are:
-  - the ones who just fit
+  - The ones who just fit
-  - people you like to work with
+  - People you like to work with
-  - people who want to accomplish something every day
+  - People who want to accomplish something every day
-  - they sacrifice so that the team
+  - They sacrifice so that the team
-  - they act according to the company's core values
+  - They act according to the company's core values

-* The right seats
+* The Right Seats
 - The "right seats" are the roles needed to best contribute to the organization

-* Tools for People component
+* Tools for People Component
 - Accountability Chart
 - People Analyzer